The Antikythera mechanism

 For a year, the sponge divers, soon to be supported by the Greek Navy, brought numerous finds from the sunken Roman ship to the surface.
 The salvage operation marks the beginning of underwater archaeology.
 The wreck from the Hellenistic period is one of the largest antique ships ever found: it was over 50 metres long!
 Its sinking could be dated between 70 and 60 B.C. with the discovery of coins from Pergamon in the wreck.

 "Titanic of Antiquity"

 Among the treasures from the Antikythera wreck, which are brought to the National Archaeological Museum in Athens, there is also a small lump of corroded metal with remains of a wooden box, which initially does not interest anyone.
-On 20 May 1902 Spyridon Stais, cultural politician and cousin of the director, visits the museum's magazine.
-He was the first to pay attention to the now disintegrated piece of bronze with the inventory number X 15087.
-He discovers that it must have been the remains of a complex precision mechanical apparatus.
-The local newspapers report about it ( more on this (1,8 MB)).
+120 years ago, on 20 May 1902, Spyridon Stais, cultural politician and cousin of the director, visits the museum's magazine.
+He is the first ever to pay attention to the now disintegrated lump of bronze with the inventory number X 15087.
+Stais discovers that it must have been the remains of a complex precision mechanical apparatus.
+The local newspapers report about it ( more on this (1,77 MB)).

 The secret of the bronze lumps

 At first it is assumed to be an astrolabe.
 In 1905, the Munich philologist Albert Rehm was one of the first scientists to systematically examine the bronze fragments (the largest of which measures 18 by 15 centimetres).
 He assumes that it is a kind of calculating machine.

 More cannot be read from the metal lumps due to the state of preservation at that time.
 For decades nothing happens.
 It was not until the 1950s that the British historian of science Derek de Solla Price returned to the intensive study of the 82 fragments.
 He had them X-rayed and gamma-rayed and gained groundbreaking insights: Hidden gears, inscriptions and gear remains become visible.